 How can tartar be removed?

 Once dental disease is present, your pet will need to have their teeth cleaned under anaesthetic to remove the tartar and plaque build-up.
+If severe disease is present, your pet may also need to have some teeth extracted.
 Other management options can then be instituted to prevent further dental disease developing. the

 How can I prevent dental disease?

 We are offering a complimentary Dental Program to help you prevent dental issues in your pet.
-You can start the program after a dental scale and polish if that is required, or you may start the program as a way to stop any dental issues developing.
-The dental program involves nurse consults every 6 months to monitor your pet's dental health, and to keep on top of any early issues that are detected.
+This involves nurse consults every 6 months to monitor your pet's dental health, and to keep on top of any early issues that are detected.
 During the program, we will create your pet's personal dental plan, and discuss with you how to prevent dental disease from developing.

-Long-term control and prevention of dental disease requires regular home care.
-The best way to begin this is to accustom your pet to accept handling of the mouth and brushing of the teeth from an early age.
+Long-term control and prevention of dental disease requires regular home care, combined with occasional teeth cleans under anaesthetic.
+Training your pet to accept handling of their mouth from an early age will help them accept this regular care.
 Dental home care may include:

 - Brushing teeth daily – just like us!
-This is the best form of dental hygiene that you can implement at home.
+This is the best form of dental hygiene that you can implement at home, but please do not use human toothpastes as these may be toxic to your pet.
 Pet toothbrushes and toothpaste are now readily available, in a variety of flavours depending on your pet's taste.
 Please do not use human toothpaste formulas on your pet as they are not designed to be swallowed and may be toxic.
 By introducing teeth brushing early and gently, your pet should come to accept this as part of their daily routine.

 - Feed your pet a special dental diet.
 This can help reduce the accumulation of tartar by acting as a mechanical cleaner to remove built-up plaque.

-- Use dental toys, enzymatic chews, or teeth cleaning biscuits, all of which may help keep the teeth clean.
-Raw bones can also help, but you must take care to ensure the bone is big enough to be chewed on rather than being swallowed.
+- Use dental toys, enzymatic chews, or teeth cleaning biscuits, all of which can help keep the teeth clean.

-If you have any questions about dental care or professional cleaning please do not hesitate to contact your veterinary clinic.
+If you have any questions about your pet's dental care, please contact your veterinary clinic.